astronomer/deploy-action/README.md

 3. **parse**: If true DAGs will be parsed before deploying to Astro.
 4. **pytest**: if true custom Pytests will be ran before deploying to Astro.
 5. **pytest-file**: Specify custom Pytest files to run with the pytest command.
 For example you could specify the test `/tests/test-tags.py`.
 By default this option is blank and all Pytests in located in the repo will be run
-6. **force**: If true your code will be force deployedto Astornomer.
+6. **force**: If true your code will be force deployed to an Astro Deployment.
 Mostly uesd to skip parse test on image deploys.
+7. **image-name**: Specify a custom built image to deploy to an Asto Deployment.

 ### Example Workflow File